elixir-lang/elixir-lang.github.com/_posts/2023-06-22-type-system-updates-research-dev.markdown

 Incorporating a type system into a language used at scale can be a daunting task.
-Our concerns range from how the community will interact and use the type system to how it will perform on large code bases.
+Our concerns range from how the community will interact and use the type system to how it will perform on large codebases.
 Therefore, our plan is to gradually introduce our gradual (pun intended) type system into the Elixir compiler.